 The more reactive element can displace the less reactive element from a compound.

-- Check for any colour changes, which would tell us a reaction had happened.
+Check for any colour changes which would tell us if a reaction had happened.

-So if we add chlorine to potassium bromide, we get this reaction, because chlorine is more reactive than bromine;
+So if we add chlorine to potassium bromide, we get the reaction below because chlorine is more reactive than bromine:

-potassium bromide + chlorine → potassium chloride + bromine, and we see the mixture turn orange (becuase of the bromine)
+potassium bromide + chlorine → potassium chloride + bromine, and we see the mixture turn orange (because of the bromine)